AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-exists.md

 *`reqId`* unique request identifier

 Returns a single property named `catalogRecord.exists`.
-The property value is set to "1" if the specified catalog entry exists in the image or default catalog, otherwise it is set to "0". `req=exists` requests against the `/is/content` context will indicate the presence or absence of a specified record in the static content catalog.
+The property value is set to "1" if the specified catalog entry exists in the image or default catalog, otherwise it is set to "0". `req=exists` requests against the `/is/content` context indicates the presence or absence of a specified record in the static content catalog.

 Other commands in the request string are ignored.
 The HTTP response is cacheable with the TTL based on `attribute::NonImgExpiration`.